tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 - They are typically designed to work with a specific architecture or instruction set.
 For example, an x86 disassembler can analyze and translate machine code specific to the x86 architecture.
 - They play a crucial role in debugging and reverse engineering activities.
 They help analysts (security experts) and developers understand the inner workings of a program, investigate vulnerabilities, or modify the behavior of an executable.
 - They are often used with compiled languages, allowing analysts to inspect and understand the low-level details of programs written in languages such as C, C++, or assembly.
-- IDA Pro, Radare2, and Ghidra are examples of popular disassemblers used in the field of reverse engineering and security analysis.
+- IDA Pro, x64dbg, Ghidra, Radare2 are examples of popular disassemblers used in the field of reverse engineering and security analysis.

 <br>